snu-dbs/prevision/slab-benchmark/prevision/README.md

 #### Converting for MLlib

-Conversion for MLlib relies on `spark-shell`, thus please make sure that you can call the command from anywhere (i.e., the command path is included to `PATH`).
+Conversion for MLlib relies on `spark-shell`, thus please make sure that you can call the command from anywhere (i.e., the command path is included in `PATH`).

-You can configure memory size and the number of executors using `./generator/auto_conv_csv_to_sf.sh` file.
+You can configure memory size and the number of executors using the `./generator/auto_conv_csv_to_sf.sh` file.
-The `MEM_CONF` specifies the memory size, and the `MASTER` speficies the master URL of Spark.
+The `MEM_CONF` specifies the memory size, and the `MASTER` specifies the master URL of Spark.
 Since Spark could use more memory than what we specified, please configure the memory parameter carefully.
 We suspect that if we use more threads, it uses more memory.